-How to Increase Your Emergency Nurse Practitioner Cert Exam Score by 100 Points
+How to Increase Your Emergency Nurse Practitioner Certification Exam Score

-This article covers two easy strategies to help increase your Emergency Nurse Practitioner Certification Exam score by 100 points.
-If you are not familiar with the ENP Certification Exam, please refer to this comprehensive post titled What You Need to Know to Receive Your Emergency Nurse Practitioner Certification (ENP-C).
+This article covers two easy strategies to help increase your Emergency Nurse Practitioner Certification Exam score.
+If you are not familiar with the ENP test, please refer to this comprehensive post titled What You Need to Know to Receive Your Emergency Nurse Practitioner Certification (ENP-C).

 While there is no magic pill or wand that will increase your exam score, the two techniques outlined here are useful, easy to implement, and only require a little of your time.

 The first strategy is to identify what you don’t know.
 Sounds easy, right?
 The key is to go through a curriculum and identify what you don’t know—not what you are weak at—but what you don’t know.
 The second strategy is to take advantage of human error.
 Tests are written by humans, and humans make errors.
 By paying attention to five types of flaws that question writers make, you can narrow down an answer choice to either the correct answer or to a 50/50 probability, even without knowing anything about the topic.
-By combining these two strategies, you’ll be able to increase your Emergency Nurse Practitioner Certification Exam score by 100 points, which could be the difference between passing or failing.
+By combining these two strategies, you’ll be able to increase your ENP Certification Exam score, which could be the difference between passing or failing.
 Let’s get started.

 Strategy 1: Determining your unknown unknowns